Washington State Department of Commerce

 The Washington State Department of Commerce is a state agency in Washington.
 Based in the state's capitol, Olympia, Washington, the agency is responsible for community and economic development.
 The agency manages several boards and commissions with a focus on businesses, local governments, tribes, and community-based organizations.

-The Washington State Department of Commerce oversees five Commerce Divisions, each with its own units.
-The Divisions consisting of Housing, Energy, Local Government, Economic Development, and Community Services.

 As of 2024, the agency had 735 employees and a $10.5 billion budget for the 2025-2026 biennium.

-The department also offers small business and startup support through programs such as the Small Business Resiliency Network (SBRN), which provides low-cost loans and training to businesses, and the Startup 365 Small Business Training & Education Center, a statewide resource offering courses, startup guides, and assistance in sourcing capital.
+Divisions

+The Department of Commerce has five main divisions: Housing, Energy, Local Government, Economic Development, and Community Services.